-Prerequisites: Students looking to explore a career in product design, development, innovation and marketing are encouraged to apply for this program.
+Prerequisites: Students looking to explore careers in product design, industrial design, architecture, art, marketing, user experience design, or the applied social sciences are encouraged to apply for this program.
 Applications will be selected based on GPA, extra curricular activities, and reference letters.

-Participants will identify real-world issues and work through an entire design process, starting with the potential new solution, into the creation of the mock-ups and prototypes, and on to marketing new products to a broad audience.
+Participants will identify real-world issues and work through an entire design process, starting with the potential new solution, into the creation of the mock-ups and prototypes, and product pitching.

 Students who have completed this program have gone on to apply to the Product Design and Innovation program offered jointly by Rensselaer's Schools of Engineering, Architecture, and Humanities, Arts, and Social Sciences.
 For additional details regarding the Rensselaer undergraduate experience, visit the Office of Admissions at Rensselaer.

-Residential Cost is $1835.
+Residential Cost is $1835.00.
 There is a $425.00 non-refundable deposit required in order to reserve your spot in the program, once the student is academically accepted.
-This cost includes room and board, program materials, residential events and programs, and any academic related materials.
+This cost includes tuition, program materials, field trips, room and board, and all residential activities.
 Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday, after a final presentation.

-Accepted students will receive information regarding accommodations, arrival/departure times, and full program details upon registration.
-Please note that all students will be required to submit health and medical information before arrival on campus.
+Accepted students will receive inormation regarding accommodations, arrival/departure times, and full program details upon registration.
+Please note that all students will be required to submit health and medical information (including immunization records) before arrival on campus.
 All residential students must possess medical insurance.

 Registration Information: Accepted students should register as soon as possible after admission.
 A link will be provided to you upon your acceptance.